Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab4.md

     ![](./Media/image2-lab4.png)

-1. Run the below dotnet commands to set user-secrets.
+1. You can use the secret manager tool without knowing these implementation details.
+Here, you'll be defining multiple app secret consisting of a key and its value.
+The secret is associated with the project's UserSecretsId value.
+Run the below dotnet commands to set user-secrets.
 Make sure to replace the below values before running it.

    | **Variables**                | **Values**                                                    |
    | ---------------------------- |---------------------------------------------------------------|